devluz2023/portfolio/to-learn.md

 Conduct research and implement solutions by following best practices of software engineering and maintaining high precision and scientific principles.
 Propose improvements of the team's processes and practices.
 Demonstrate growth mindset, self-reflection and provide feedback to other team members, peers, and managers.

+The Senior Software Engineer – Cloud Infrastructure will develop and operate our planet-scale Kubernetes Platform for running microservices to power our Observability and Security products across the world.
+Will provide consistent and seamless interfaces that enable our microservices to leverage key Kubernetes and underlying cloud features.
+Allow microservices to run securely and efficiently without interruption.
+Make your customers developers happy!

 CONHECIMENTOS BÁSICOS PARA TODOS OS CARGOS

 # LÍNGUA PORTUGUESA (25):